minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

    All healthy peers in the site replication configuration update for the new peer automatically.
    You can use the :mc-cmd:`mc admin replicate info` command to verify the new site replication configuration.

 #.
-Resynchronize the new peer with :mc:`mc admin replicate resync`.
+Resynchronize the new peer with :mc-cmd:`mc admin replicate resync`.

    .. code-block:: shell
       :class: copyable